Helios113/deep_nano/content/_index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to Deep Nano Group
+      - title: 👋 Welcome to DeepNano Group
-        content: The **Deep Nano Group** research activities are focused on modelling and simulation of nanoscale devices for advanced opto-electronic and quantum applications.
+        content: The **DeepNano Group** research activities are focused on modelling and simulation of nanoscale devices for advanced opto-electronic and quantum applications.
         align: center
         background:
           image: